-Each submission must be marked by a person, or persons, appointed by the Publications Publications Officer with the approval of the ALSA Executive.12
+Each submission must be marked by a person, or persons, appointed by the Competitions Officer with the approval of the ALSA Executive.

+The Competitions Officer reserves the right to reduce the number of essays conveyed to the official marker to a number not less than ten, in order to reduce the workload of the official marker.

+In deciding which essays are to be excluded from consideration by the official marker, the Competitions Officer will have regard to the factors enumerated in s 12.4

 In the event that two or more markers are obtained to mark the competition, the final marks provided by each marker will be averaged to determine the winner.